 Do we want our books to look machined?
 Do we want all the edges to line up?
 All the angles to be square?
 Maybe, but that’s not the point.
 The point is that we need to reflect on what we mean by ‘PERFECT’, particularly in regard to Artists’ Books, original artworks, and indeed all objects made by hand.
 So, here it is officially:

 ‘Perfect’ is defined as how well an object embodies the maker’s intention.

 So, if aligned edges are essential to your concept, if straight geometry enacts your idea, if colouring inside the lines realises your intention, then so they should be.
 On the other hand, if a big splashy, splodgey tangle of lines, cords, shapes and textures substantiates your vision then clearly it is PERFECT on its own terms.

 This in no way compromises the value of excellence in craftsmanship.
 Expertise in materials, techniques and skills comes with time and practice.
 If you don’t want your Artist’s Books to have all those glue marks all over the spine and covers perhaps it’s time to rethink how you arrange your workspace.
-If you like clean well-laid corners and insets as much a I do, spacious unmarked margins, tight strong bindings which really support the weight of the book block, then it’s important to explore and practice ways of achieving this through workshops, experimentation and experience.
+If you like clean well-laid corners and insets as much a I do, spacious unmarked margins, tight strong bindings which really support the weight of the book block, then it’s important to explore and practice ways of achieving this through practice, experimentation and experience.